 To apply to sit principles of railway control and communication systems (module C) of the exam, you must:

 If you are not already a member of the IRSE, please ensure that you have sent your membership application in by 12 February in order to sit modules B, C and/or D in 2021.

-Applications to sit principles of railway control and communication systems (module C) of the exam will open in early 2021 to sit the exam on Saturday 2 October 2021.
+Applications to sit principles of railway control and communication systems (module C) of the exam will open in early April 2021 and close at end July 2021 to sit the exam on Saturday 2 October 2021.
 Details will be announced on the main exam webpage, through IRSE member ebulletins and via social media.